Justin-Tan/Justin-Tan.github.io/main_pages/about.md

 ## About

-This is a site that stores extended notes on material I find interesting, mainly on math and machine learning.
+This is a site that stores technical notes on material I find interesting, mainly on math and machine learning.
 By clearly explaining the things I know now here, future me wastes less time looking stuff up.
-Hopefully these posts will be of use or interest to you.
+Hopefully my mental stack will be of use or interest to you.

 ## Personal Interests